diku-dk/futhark-book/practical-matters.rst

     282

 Our runtimes are now much better.
-And importantly, there are more of them, so we can perform analyses like, such as determining the variance, to figure out how predictable the performance is.
+And importantly, there are more of them, so we can perform analyses such as determining the variance, to figure out how predictable the runtime is.

 Using `futhark bench`
 ~~~~~~~~~~~~~~~~~~~~~